Principles of Statistical Inference in Online Problems: Beyond Variance Estimation

-\begin{enumerate} \item \textit{fix}: the LRV is estimated with the initial data only, which is the standard approach. \hyperref[eq:bart]{$\hat{\sigma}^2_{m,\bart}$} implemented in the R-package \texttt{sandwich} \citep{sandwich} without prewhitening and adjustment is used. \item \textit{offline}: the LRV estimate is computed as in (a).
+\begin{enumerate}[label=(\alph*)] \item fix: the long-run variance is estimated with the initial data only, which is the standard approach.
+The \hyperref[eq:bart]{$\hat{\sigma}^2_{\nu,\bart}$} implemented in the R-package \texttt{sandwich} \citep{sandwich} without prewhitening and adjustment is used. \item offline: the long-run variance estimate is computed as in (a).
 However, the estimate is updated as data arrive.
-For robustness, the first order difference statistics in \citet{dlrv} instead of the raw data are used.
-In favor of offline update, the smoothing parameter is first selected based on the initial data and then scaled according to \citet{dlrv}. \item \textit{online}: the LRV estimate is updated as in (b) but using \hyperref[eq:LASER]{$\LASER(1,1)$}. \end{enumerate}
+For robustness, the first-order difference statistics in \citet{dlrv} instead of the raw data are used.
+In favor of offline update, the smoothing parameter is first selected based on the initial data and then scaled according to \citet{dlrv}; see Remark \ref{rmk:dlrv}. \item online: the long-run variance estimate is updated as in (b) but using \hyperref[eq:LASER]{$\LASER(1,1)$}. \end{enumerate}

-We conduct the simulation for $m+k^* = 601, 1001, 1401$ and $\delta = 0, 1, \ldots, 5$ each with $1000$ replications.
-Figure \ref{fig:cp} reports the results for $m+k^* = 1401$.
-When the LRV estimate is updated, the type I error is considerably closer to 5\%.
-Furthermore, the positive predictive value improves substantially and is the best using \textit{online} with negligible time cost.
-The results for $m+k^* = 601, 1001$ are similar and so deferred to the supplement. $\;\blacksquare$ \end{example}
+We conduct the simulation for $\nu+k^* = 601, 1001, 1401$ and $\delta = 0, 0.5, \ldots, 5$ each with $1000$ replications.
+Figure \ref{fig:cp} reports the results for $\nu+k^* = 1401$.
+When the long-run variance estimate is updated, the type I error is considerably closer to $5\%$.
+Furthermore, the positive predictive value improves substantially and is the best using online with negligible time cost.
+The results for $\nu+k^* = 601, 1001$ are similar and so deferred to the \Supp.